Last Updated: 19th July 2022

 Hate negotiations?
 Look up some scripts on the internet that will help guide you along to a better monthly bill!

-Spending a significant amount monthly for a gym can be a great idea if it gets you in shape and makes you happier.
+Spending a significant amount monthly for a gym can be great if it gets you in shape and makes you happier.
 However, many people could be just as healthy buying a simple set of weights and working out at home.
 This also adds the convenience of not having to drive or walk to the gym every day.
-If you can make your life more convenient and also save a decent amount of money monthly, it seems like a great change to make.
+If you can make your life more convenient and save a decent amount of money monthly, it seems like a great change.

 One of the easiest ways to save money on groceries is to stop buying more than you end up eating.
 If you find that you are letting good food go to waste every couple of weeks, it may be a sign to cut down on your food spending.